chobbledotcom/vegan-prestwich/place/goods-in.md

 - "Sat 9am - midnight"
 - "Sun 9am - 8pm"
 ---

+[June 2023:](https://www.instagram.com/p/Ct2DANotdSv) "Friends!
+You really need to come down to @thegoodsinmcr some weekend evening and try the @thechaatwalas take over menu.
+So, so delicious.
+It’s on Thursday, Friday, Saturday for the next 6 weeks.
+Best part: the menu is 100% vegan 🌱 Pictured are the Dahi Puri, Sev Puri, Keema Fries, and Samosa Chaat.
+We got this combo for £25!"

 [March 2023:](https://www.instagram.com/p/CqGccPcISj9/) "The Goods In have done a little shake up of their daytime menu, adding a handful of vegan sides and a new main - cauliflower shawarma!
 So good.
 Stiff competition for their vegan breakfast options."